DenTelezhkin/Ariadne/README.md

 ## Motivation

 UIKit has a routing problem.
-All view controller presentation and dismissal methods happen in view controller, which a lot of times leads to bloated view controller, because all view controller building, passing of dependencies and transitions also happen there.
-This makes view controller aware of next view controller dependencies, as well as put him responsible for transition.
+All view controller presentation and dismissal methods happen in view controller, which a lot of times leads to bloated view controller, because all view controller building, dependency injection and transitions that also happen there.

-This leads to a lot of other kinds of problems, like for example, what if user tapped on a push notification, and content screen needs to be opened with contents of that push notification, and your logic is now duplicated in several places.
-Or what if you wrote a fancy transition, but now a second screen needs it as well, and you are forced to either copy-paste code, or make a separate transition classes/helper methods.
+This leads to massive view controllers, that cannot be easily tested, and code, that is hard to reuse across different view controller instances.
+One solution to those problems is to separate view controller building, and transition code in separate object, commonly called `Router`.
+And even though only some architectures like VIPER promote `Router` as required component, I would argue that app with any other architecture can be drastically improved by having at least some form of routing.

-To solve those problems, some architectures like [VIPER][viper] promote Router to separate entity, but even MVC/MVP/MVVM app cannot normally operate without some form of Router object.
+This is where `Ariadne` comes in.
+It is a framework, that provides view controller building mechanisms, transition and routing classes to abstract all this logic from view controller in architecture-agnostic way.

 # Example